wfjm/w11/doc/simh_diff_service-order.md

 As consequence, `RTI` _can_ be used on an 11/70 to exit from an interrupt driver, and exactly one trace trap will happen when an interrupt is honored after a traced instruction.
-On all other models, `RTT` _should_ be used to exit from an interrupt driver to prevent a double trace trap, one before the interrupt and one after the hander exit.
+On all other models, `RTT` _can_ be used to exit from an interrupt driver to prevent a double trace trap, one before the interrupt and one after the hander exit.